MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 The WebView2 Runtime is the backing web platform for WebView2 apps.
 When distributing your WebView2 app, make sure that the WebView2 Runtime is present on the client machine.
 This requirement applies to both the Evergreen and Fixed Version distribution modes.

-If you use the Fixed Version distribution mode, you can skip the remainder of this section, which applies to the Evergreen distribution mode.

 <!-- orig start of this section: -->
 The WebView2 Runtime is a redistributable runtime and serves as the underlying (or _backing_) web platform for WebView2 apps.
 The concept is similar to Visual C++ or the .NET Runtime for C++/.NET apps.
 The WebView2 Runtime contains modified Microsoft Edge \(Chromium\) binaries that are fine-tuned and tested for apps.
 After the WebView2 Runtime is installed, it doesn't appear as a user-visible browser app.
 For example, a user does not have a browser desktop shortcut or an entry in the **Start** menu.

+If you use the Fixed Version distribution mode, you can skip the remainder of this section, and skip to [Fixed Version distribution mode](#fixed-version-distribution-mode).

 ### Runtime or browser support during development or production

 During development and testing, a WebView2 app can use either option as the backing web platform:
 *   The WebView2 Runtime.
+The Runtime generally provides the same web platform capabilities and update cadence as the Stable channel of the Microsoft Edge browser.
+Use the WebView2 Runtime in a production environment or to develop and test against the web platform that your users have today.
-*   A non-stable (Insider) Microsoft Edge \(Chromium\) browser channel.
+*   A preview (Insider) Microsoft Edge \(Chromium\) browser channel.
 Use this approach to test your app for forward-compatibility, so that you know if a breaking change is coming that will require updating your app.

 A production release of a WebView2 app can only use the WebView2 Runtime as the backing web platform, not Microsoft Edge.

-#### Stable channel isn't supported
+#### Microsoft Edge Stable channel isn't supported for WebView2

 WebView2 apps aren't permitted to use the stable channel of Microsoft Edge as the backing web platform.
 This restriction prevents a production release of a WebView2 app from taking a dependency on the browser.
 A WebView2 app cannot take a dependency on the browser during production, because: